Holidays in Europe: 15 overlooked destinations is written by The editorial staff, RejsRejsRejs..

 Naarden - A star-shaped fortress close to Amsterdam

-Naarden in the Netherlands is a remarkable star-shaped fortress town from the 16th century, and it is located only 30 kilometers from Amsterdam.
+Naarden i The Netherlands is a remarkable star-shaped fortress town from the 16th century and it is only 30 kilometers from Amsterdam.
 It is the only fortress in Europe with double walls and moats.

-The city has many cozy houses and is generally a really charming city to visit and explore.
-For example, you can walk along the fortresses, or take a boat trip around the moat.
-With a lot of historical architecture, large churches and exciting museums, Naarden is one must-see for anyone visiting the province of North Holland.
+You can, for example, walk along the fortresses, or take a boat trip around the moat.
+With a lot of historic architecture, large churches and exciting museums, Naarden is one must see for anyone visiting the province of North Holland.

 Domesnæs - Soviet military base and Latvia's response to Skagen